7 Signs of a Healthy Staff Culture

 If you do go virtual, consider ways you can maintain the health of your culture by planning an in-person gathering for your team.

-In our offices, we have an open setting where people can work at their desks, sit in big comfy chairs, or stand at a high table by a window.
+Vanderbloemen’s offices have an open setting where people can work at their desks, sit in big comfy chairs, or stand at a high table by a window.
 There are also small, private rooms where people can work quietly or have a phone conversation or meeting.
-Our large cafe gives staff the opportunity to eat with one another or to host culture events for our entire team.
+A large cafe allows employees to eat with one another or to host cultural events for the entire team.

 This flexibility allows team members to engage with one another in spaces most conducive to productivity.
-So the physical design of our office complements our company values and culture.
+In this way, the physical design of our office complements our company values and culture.

 Think about ways you can encourage more opportunities among your staff for in-person engagement.
 You’ll likely find that the stronger the working relationships, the stronger your culture will be long-term.